rodv92/PMTR_001_SRV/README.md

 Description
 ----
 PMTR (Power Meter, Telemetry & Relay) is an open source project that allows precise monitoring of mains parameters (voltage, current, active power, energy, power factor and frequency) and allows to act on external relays based on formula triggers (ex: overcurrent or overvoltage)

+This type of device is known in the Electrical industry as an IED (Intelligent Electronic Device) or simply as a protection relay.

 It is a client/server project with a Web interface for data display, logging and device configuration.
 It uses power line communication and the industrial proved Modbus protocol to transfer data between the client and servers; no need to have ethernet or wifi at your main power panel.